jsconf/2014.jsconf.eu/_posts/2014-06-11-ticket-schedule.md

 - Price: 575€ + VAT + Fees **699€**.
 - Ticket sales will be done through [Tito](https://tito.io/jsconfeu/jsconf-eu-2014).
 - You won't need a Paypal account, but you can use one!
+(The other option is Stripe.)
 - You will be able to buy one ticket per order.
 - We will sell Combo Tickets with CSSConf EU as well.
 - [How we spend your money](http://2013.jsconf.eu/news/2013/06/15/how-we-spend-your-money.html).